t2k-software/t2kdm/README.md

 Follow the instructions here:
 https://gridpp.ac.uk/wiki/Quick_Guide_to_Dirac#Dirac_client_installation

+You will also need a valid Grid certificate.
+Instructions on how to obtain one are available at: https://t2k.org/nd280/datacomp/gridandirac/gridcert

 DIRAC comes with its own Python interpreter.
 When you source DIRAC's bashrc, you will havea somewhat isolated Python environment.
 Within this environment you can install t2kdm releases directly with pip: